Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 ### REST

-It seems like it would be better that the clients wouldn't need a custom endpoint.
+It seems like it would be better if the clients didn't need a custom API.
 But we can't just return all the data we have for everyone, right?.
 We're trying to be efficient and fast here.

+We need a way for our users to express their data needs.
 So what if we created a couple of small APIs that each return only a small subset of our data instead?

 Now if you've heard of REST this might sound familiar to you.
 A REST API consists of multiple endpoints.
 An endpoint is just an URL which returns a fixed structure of data.
 A resource.

-The point of having multiple endpoints is that we allow our users to request our data more granularly so we don't serve them with too much unnecessary information.
+The point of having multiple endpoints is to allow our users to request our data more granularly so we don't serve them with too much unnecessary information.
 This means we should keep our endpoints small and concise.

 Deciding which data belongs to a certain resource is up to the API developer.